NillionNetwork/nillion-docs/docs/nada.md

 ## Get a benchmark summary for a program

-The Nada CLI benchmarking tool lets you test your programs and track their performance across multiple runs.
+The Nada CLI benchmarking tool lets you run multiple programs and track their performance across multiple runs.
 It gives you a report that includes a summary of the metrics of the executions for each program.
 Visit the [Nada Metrics](/nada-metrics) section for more information about them.

 This helps developers fine-tune their programs by showing where time is spent and how much data is transmitted during each protocol round.